EvernodeXRPL/evernode-docs/docs/source/sdk/evernode/tutorials/deploy-single.md

 1. First you need to follow the same 1, 2, 3 steps in ["Acquire an instance"](#acquire-an-instance) here as well.
 2. Pick a host to acquire an instance from.
 You can check the available hosts by using the [Community Dashboards](https://dashboard.evernode.org) or the [`list` command](../evdevkit/overview.md#advanced-usage).
-3. If you are going to override HotPocket config contract section, follow 3rd step in ["Create deployable DApp package"](#create-deployable-dapp-package).
+3. If you are going to override the HotPocket config contract section, follow 3rd step in ["Create deployable DApp package"](#create-deployable-dapp-package).
 4. Now you can just run the following command to acquire and deploy.
    - Run this command.
      ```bash